lemonsterfy/pywebtransport/CONTRIBUTING.md

 ### Release Steps

-1. Update version in `__version__.py`
+1. Update version in `src/pywebtransport/version.py`.
-2. Update CHANGELOG.md
+2. Update `CHANGELOG.md`.
-3. Create release PR
+3. Create a release pull request from the `dev` branch to `main` on our internal repository.
-4. Tag release after merge
-5. Publish to PyPI
+4. After merge, the CI/CD pipeline will automatically tag the release and publish to PyPI.

 ## Issue Reporting